postalsys/unified-inbox-demo/README.md

 Query arguments used in the request

 -   **documentStore** – set to `"true"` to retrieve message info from ElasticSearch instead of IMAP
 -   **webSafeHtml** – set to `"true"` to make sure the output includes the `text.html` property that can be injected straight to the web page.
-If not set, then the result might only include plaintext content, or the html content might include tags that break the structure of the resulting HTML page.
+If not set, then the result might only include plaintext content or the HTML content might include tags that break the structure of the resulting HTML page.
--   **textType** – set to `"*"` to make sure that all text content (both the HTML, or if it is missing, then plaintext) is retrieved from the backend
+-   **textType** – set to `"*"` to make sure that all text content (both the HTML or if it is missing, then plaintext) is retrieved from the backend
--   **markAsSeen** – set to `"true"` to make sure that if the email was unseen, then it gets marked as seen as we disaply it in the browser
+-   **markAsSeen** – set to `"true"` to make sure that if the email was unseen, then it gets marked as seen as we display it in the browser

 ## License